Quantum cooling activated by coherently-controlled thermalisation: D-dimensional working system can further boost the heat extracting ability of ICO fridge within the low temperature region

-Let us now compare the heat extraction probability using a multi-level quantum system (quDit) and a two-level quantum system (qubit).
-In practical, physical quantum systems are often multi-level, the qubit system can be considered as a fraction of multi-level system.
-For example, ground state and first excited state can be used to construct a qubit state.
+In practical, quantum systems are usually multi-level, the qubit system can be considered as a fraction of multi-level system.
+The ground state and first excited state of a multi-level quantum system can be used to construct a qubit.
 So one can calculate

 Here we set $r_{D-1}=qr_1$, where $q$ is fixed for a given quantum system and $q\le 1$.
 We have